adminhmi/hlog/readme.md

 a single added field to a log statement that was already there would've saved us hours.
 The `WithFields` call is optional.

-In general, with Hlog using any of the `printf`-family functions should be seen as a hint you should add a field, however, you can still use the `printf`-family functions with Hlog.
+In general, with hlog using any of the `printf`-family functions should be seen as a hint you should add a field, however, you can still use the `printf`-family functions with hlog.

 #### Default Fields